Gran Sabana: Auyantepui

 It is possible to access the southern part of Auyantepui and climb it.
 In some sections of the trip it is necessary to use ropes to climb, although the difficulty level is not high.
-To make the ascent to the tepui is necessary to reach the village of Kavak by plane or helicopter, as there is no vehicle access routes to the tepui.
+To make the ascent to the tepui, it is necessary to reach the village of Kavak by plane or helicopter, as there are no vehicle access routes to the tepui.